braedeningersoll/haab_movies/source/addies_favorites.rst

 Jim Carrey and Jeff Daniels make a hilarious combination.
 They work well together and made a fantastic movie.
 In my opinion, it's the best comedy of all time.
-My friends, family and I all quote Dumb and Dumber all of the time.
+My friends, family, and I all quote Dumb and Dumber all of the time.
 To me, being able to quote something funny from a movie and having the other person understand what I am referencing makes the movie that much better.
 While the first Dumb and Dumber will forever be a classic film, the second Dumb and Dumber was a huge disappointment.